chipsalliance/caliptra-rtl/docs/Caliptra_rtl.md

 ### APB arbitration

-Caliptra is a “slave” on the APB bus.
+Caliptra is a client on the APB bus, incapable of initiating transfers.
 If SoCs have multiple APBs or other proprietary-fabric protocols that require any special fabric arbitration, that arbitration is done at SoC level.

 ### Undefined address accesses